ipepe/blog.ipepe.pl/_posts/2023/2023-06-17-how-to-hide-volume-in-diskpart.md

 categories: ["windows", "diskpart"]
 ---

-# How to Permanently Hide a Volume in Windows

 Are you looking to tidy up your workspace by hiding volumes in Windows that you don't often use?
 While Windows provides a temporary solution, you may notice the hidden volume reappearing after a restart.
 Luckily, there's a way to hide these volumes permanently.

 Before we start, remember that making changes to your system can have significant effects, especially when using the **DiskPart** utility or editing the **Windows Registry**.
 Always back up your data and double-check all steps.